BEFORE COMMENCEMENT DAY

 Please leave purses, bags and other items with family members or locked in your car out of sight.
 You should not have anything in your hands when the ceremony begins, and the only thing in your hands when you exit should be your diploma!

 If you must carry your cell phone (and we STRONGLY discourage you from doing so), turn the ringer off and refrain from making or accepting calls from the time we begin the processional to the time the ceremony is concluded.
 There is no such thing as discreet cell phone usage during Commencement!
 And yes, this includes texting!
 Such usage would be a rude distraction for other guests and a detraction from your fellow graduates' special day.
-Similarly, pagers should be turned to silent mode.

 You may wear sunglasses for the processional and at your seat, but please remove them before going to the stage.